-If you shoot enough, sometimes you’ll get lucky…
+A cameo in porcelain - If you for shoot for long enough, you'll get lucky... sometimes.

-This is Katie.
-This was her first shoot.
+This is Katie Green.
+This was her first pro beauty shoot.
 At this point all she wanted was to be a model.
 She turned up at the location as keen as mustard, with a bag of clothes, full of questions about how to be a model.